Medicare Savings Program 2024

 Full Medicaid for Dual Eligibles (Individuals eligible for both Medicare and Medicaid)

 This program pays for a wide range of medical care, services and supplies as well as premiums, coinsurance and deductible payments for Medicare beneficiaries.
-The 2023 income and resource requirements for those applicants who are aged (65 or older), or certified blind or certified disabled are:
+The 2024 income and resource requirements for those applicants are:

 Note: Medicaid allows a $20 deduction from applicant’s gross monthly income when calculating eligibility for MSP.
 The income listed below reflects the $20 monthly SSI general income disregard.